Tarrant County Inmate Search

 Begin with a last name only to capture spelling variations.
 Then narrow with the first name or by scanning demographics.

 Prefer CID when available.
-If a justice agency or attorney gives you a CID, you can jump straight to the correct inmate.
+If a justice agency or attorney gives you a CID, you can go directly to the correct inmate.

 Check the detailed page for booking or hold segments that may explain why release has not occurred.